New to OpenClaw plugins? Read Getting Started

 Publish to ClawHub

-Provider plugins publish the same way as any other external code plugin:clawhub package publish.
+Provider plugins publish the same way as any other external code plugin:clawhub skill publish <path> is a different command for publishing a skill

 File structure